Josh Grisetti: Publishing

 In February 2016, under his full name of Joshua Steven Grisetti, he published a memoir entitled God in my Head: the true story of an ex-Christian who accidentally met God.
-In this memoir, Grisetti claims he overdosed on pain medications while at his dentist's office and experienced a Near Death Experience in which God essentially explained to him the secrets of the Universe.
+In this memoir, Grisetti claims he overdosed on pain medications while at his dentist's office and experienced a near-death experience in which God essentially explained to him the secrets of the universe.
 These 'secrets' are New Age in orientation, similar to the writings of Eckhart Tolle (A New Earth) and William Young (The Shack).
 The book was originally self-published, but subsequently purchased by Tantor Media and republished as an audiobook.

+Death

+Grisetti died on July 10, 2026 from suicide by a self-inflicted gunshot wound, at the age of 44.